DOV-Vlaanderen/pydov/docs/select_datasets.rst

     * Fractiemeting (Fraction measurement) - More information about the fraction measurement of observations of type 'Textuurmeting'.
     * Meetreeks (Measurement series) - More information about the measurement series of observations of type 'Meetreeks'.
     * ObservatieHerhaling (Repetition of the observation) - More information about the repetition(s) of the observation.
+    * SecundaireParameter (Secondary observations related to the first observation) - More information about the related observations.

 Extra fieldsets
     * ObservatieDetails (Details of observation) - Extra details about the observation.